Bebolias/v2-core/README.md

 Products - IRS

+- note, pool ids are no a much broader concept, this needs to be elaborated in the architecture diagram and docs
 - layer in pool logic and think about how it'd impact the gas costs
 - don't think we need cashflow propagation in the collateral engine